 When you arrive, you’ll have your choice of dessert shops just off the main square.
 Choose from places like the eclectic, yet traditional Postres San Antonio or the modern, Dulces y Postres.
 All of the shops offer samples so that you can decide on your favorite dessert before you commit.
 Or better yet, go with friends and share the sweets from several different shops.

 To be honest, I don’t have a sweet tooth at all.
 But when my friend suggested this short day trip, I figured I should see what the dessert hype was all about.
 Sure, the desserts are sweet and delicious, but my favorite was the available toppings.

 There was your traditional syrupy sweet on top of sweet, but my eyes gravitated towards the preserved tropical fruits.
 I immediately eyed two of my favorites – tomate de arbol and uchuvas.
-For the non-sweet lover, these sweetened preserved versions add the touch of acidity they truly desire.
+For a non-sweet lover, these sweetened fruits added the touch of acidity I truly desired.

 Just an hour from Medellin, this town is famous for hand-painted ceramics.
 After discovering the area to be rich in natural minerals needed to create the craft, Eliseo Pareja started the first ceramic workshop in El Carmen de Viboral in the late 1800s.
 Others followed suit and this small town in Antioquia became the center of Colombia’s ceramics industry.

 The love of ceramics is evident throughout the town, starting with the centrally located Calle de la Ceramica where colorful dishes are embedded into the walls, streets, and lampposts.

 To learn about the history of ceramics in El Carmen de Viboral, visit the Ceramics Museum located in the Cultural Center.
 Then spend the afternoon exploring the many workshops, or talleres, where you can see the creation of these pieces in person and purchase directly from the artisans.